March 8, 2018

 The Forest Garden makes women’s work easier and their income more sustainable, but the benefits can be even larger.
 Girls are expected to prioritize household work over schooling, so when the materials they need for their household work are plentiful and nearby, their school attendance improves.
 When household duties occupy less time, girls and women are generally more able to engage in activities outside of domestic chores.

 In many African cultures, crops have connotations with gender—maize and peanuts, typical monoculture crops, are generally grown and sold by men; papaya, lettuce, henna, and limes, which are commonly found in a Forest Garden, tend to fall in the women’s domain.
 For this reason, Forest Gardens not only produce more income for the family as a whole, but the income is collected and managed by the women.
 The ability to earn their own income allows women more input over how money is spent.
-Research shows that when women are in charge of how money is spent, they choose to invest back in the health and prosperity of her family.
+Research shows that when a woman is in charge of how money is spent, she chooses to invest back in the health and prosperity of her family.

 Recognizing the unique value agroforestry has for them, we plan our programs to encourage the participation of women.
-We select farming groups comprised of at least 30% women.
+We select farming groups comprised of at least 30% women, and currently boast 44% women participants throughout our projects.
 Oftentimes, our farming groups are not only comprised of a majority women- they are also led by women.
-For instance, in our Ikinu group in Kenya, most of the farmers are women.
+For instance, in our Ikinu group in Kenya, a majority of our farmers are women.
 More over, an impressive 80% of the lead farmers are women.
 Women are not only participants in our programs, they are leading the way.